FIX: Boot Configuration Data File is Missing

 boot configuration data file is missing

-1. When Windows setup screen shows up, select language, time and currency format, and the keyboard or input method.
+1. When the Windows setup screen appears, choose your language, time and currency format, and keyboard/input method.
 Then click Next.

-3. Click the Advanced options and select Automatic Repair or Start-up Repair.
+3. Click Advanced options, then select Automatic Repair or Startup Repair.

-Boot your computer from the installation media using the method described above.
-When Windows setup screen shows up, select language, time and currency format, and the keyboard or input method.
-Then click Next.
+Boot your computer from the installation media as described above.
+When the Windows setup screen appears, select your language, time and currency format, and keyboard or input method, then click Next.

-A command prompt screen will appear.
-Type the following command and press Enter.
+2. A Command Prompt window will open.
+Type the following command and press Enter:

 bootsect /nt60 all /force /mbr

-After this command completes, type the following command and press Enter.
+3. Once that command completes, type the next command and press Enter:

 bcdboot c:\Windows /s c: /l en-us